anhmt90/db-implementation/Readme.md

-The practical course comprises weekly assignments for the first 5 weeks and a [final project](#final-project) spanning the last 9 weeks.
+The practical course comprises weekly assignments for the first 5 weeks and a [final project](#final_project) spanning the last 9 weeks.
 For more details, see https://db.in.tum.de/teaching/ws1617/imlab/?lang=en

 # Weekly Tasks

----

 ### Task 1